Everyone's Asking For A "Deconstructed" French Manicure — Here's What It Is

 Two-toned French

-Like an abstract French, a two-toned French is as simple as it sounds: You combine two colors.
-For Valentine's Day, we're very into a red and pink color palette.
-This is BKIND in Sunburn next to purple Gemini.
-But you could really mix it up however you want.
+Like an abstract French, a two-toned French is as simple as it sounds: You combine two colours.
+For Valentine's Day, we're very into a red and pink colour palette.
+You could really mix it up however you want.
 That's the versatility of a deconstructed French manicure.

-Nail stickers will always add to any manicure, in my opinion, but they become a specific design when they're oriented at the tip of the nail.
-Brush calls this a sticker French or a bejeweled French, if your nail stickers happen to be gemstones.
-If you have this $12 Sticker Sheet by Deco Beauty and a clear coat of polish, you've got the making of a bejeweled or sticker French manicure.
+Nail stickers will always add to any manicure but they become a specific design when they're oriented at the tip of the nail.
+Brush calls this a sticker French or a bejewelled French, if your nail stickers happen to be gemstones.
+This £1.50 nail decal sheet and a clear coat of polish is the making of a bejewelled or sticker French manicure.